UVARocketry/irec-groundstation_25-26/README.md

 ## How to run

-Currently, a clone of simulation generated data can be found in the out/ folder in this repo.
-To run a test using that, open up the ui/index.html file in a browser (you should be able to do that by double clicking it in the file explorer), then open a terminal and run the commands: `cd server` and `node .` (assuming nodejs is installed on your laptop)
+open a terminal and run the commands: `cd server` and `node .` (assuming nodejs is installed on your laptop).
+Then in a browser, navigate to [localhost:3000](http://localhost:3000)
-Note that opening the index.html file and running `node .` can be done in any order you want

 ## Protocols